nklnkl/csc226-cms-api/doc/obj/blog-post.md

 - title
   - type: string
   - max: 255
-  - description: used to title a blog
+  - description: used to title a blog post
 - body
   - type: string
   - max: 5000
-  - description: used as the content of the blog
+  - description: used as the content of the blog post